Sustainable Homes Professional (SHP)

 Can I see the course outline?
 Are there any prerequisites or requirements?

 Click here to view a detailed SHP Course Outline (PDF).
 Students enrolling in SHP should be able to perform basic math calculations and should be familiar with basic construction principles.
-Beginning computer skills are needed to complete online quizzes and participate in the online group forum.
+Beginning computer skills are needed access and navigate online platform for submission of homework and quizzes.
 SHP certification requires full attendance and the successful completion of quizzes, homework assignments, a final project and presentation, and a closed-book online examination, with a minimum final course grade of 75%.
 Students are allowed to retake the exam once to receive a passing grade.
 A CCB license is not required.

 Do I have to build anything?